Clicking on these Google Ads doesn't cost anything but does help pay for the CaminoDJ website...please click generously!

 |Stage 10b||Stage 20||Stage 28b|

-Launched in 2010, this is the most easterly, least developed,
+Launched in 2010, this is the furthest east, least developed,

 If this caminho wasn’t designed by cyclists, it is certainly largely followed by them.

-Of the 300 or so caministas each year, cyclists outnumber hikers ~3:1.
+Of the 300 or so caministas each year, cyclists outnumber hikers about 3:1.